What is a Mood Disorder?

 At Honey Lake Clinic, our experienced doctors and staff strongly believe that faith-based treatment, encompassing mind, body and spirit, will help you develop the spiritual and psychological skills which bring renewal and healing.

-Our professional and experienced team of licensed therapists, psychologists, and psychiatrists will assist you in regaining control of your life.
+Our professional and experienced team of licensed therapists, psychologists, and psychiatric specialists will assist you in regaining control of your life.
 The individualized treatment, experienced staff, and tranquil environment at Honey Lake Clinic can help you regain control of your life and find lasting transformation.